 All of the Company’s Canadian woodlands operations directly managed by West Fraser are independently certified to the Sustainable Forestry Initiative (SFI) fiber sourcing and forest management standards.
 SFI is an internationally-recognized sustainable forest management certification program.

-In 2006, West Fraser introduced the PEFC Chain of Custody that assures customers that the fibre in the supply chain comes from sources that comply with applicable laws, regulations and sustainable resource standards.
-The standard also demonstrates avoidance of sourcing fibre from controversial sources.
+In 2006, West Fraser introduced the PEFC Chain of Custody that assures customers and other interested parties that the wood fibre in the supply chain used in the manufacturing process comes from sources that have a negligible risk of originating from controversial sources and comply with applicable laws, regulations, and sustainable resource standards.
 More information about West Fraser's certifications is available here.

 Green Building & LEED Compliance